EloyWRS/NerdFlix/README.md

 In this way, I was able to call this new class as model for any given view and access every property correctly.

 Now I have a fourth goal which is to store a cover image for each movie.
-I also want to note that my main focus on this project is the backend and getting the app to work just as I want it.
+I also want to note that my main focus on this project has been the backend and getting the app to work just as I want it.